 Slip, slop, slap, seek, slide

-With Australia’s extreme UV rating it’s important to remember that if you step outside during summer without some form of sun protection, then you’re going to get sunburnt.
+With Australia’s extreme UV rating, it’s important to remember that if you step outside during summer without some form of sun protection, then you’re going to get sunburnt.
 And Australian sunburn can be brutal.
 To give yourself the best chance of avoiding the sun when you’re outside, do what Aussies do and slip, slop, slap: slip on a long-sleeved shirt, slop on sunscreen (everywhere—don’t forget the tops of your feet!), slap on a hat, find some shade, and put your sunnies on.
 Do everything you can to avoid getting burnt,

 With Australia’s extreme UV rating it’s important to remember that if you step outside during summer without some form of sun protection, then you’re going to get sunburnt.
 And Australian sunburn can be brutal.
 To give yourself the best chance of avoiding the sun when you’re outside, do what Aussies do and slip, slop, slap: slip on a long-sleeved shirt, slop on sunscreen (everywhere—don’t forget the tops of your feet!), slap on a hat, find some shade, and put your sunnies on.
-Do everything you can to avoid getting sunburn, and you’ll have a much more enjoyable time during a heatwave.
+Do everything you can to avoid getting sunburned, and you’ll have a much more enjoyable time during a heatwave.

 Read More: Staying Sun Safe This Summer.